timojuez/hificon/README.md

 ### Configuration
 See configuration options in ~/.freenon.cfg and src/denon/freenon.cfg.default.

-Note that this program is still in development and therefore start it with all sound output stopped.
+Note that this program is still in development and therefore try it with all sound output muted.

 ## Usage